binfalse/pythumb/README.md

 * ps2pdf
 * python-magic

-It is therefore recommended to run it using the corresponding Docker containers
+It is therefore recommended to run it using the corresponding Docker container.

 ## Usage